Lauren Akins: Personal life

 Akins married country musician Thomas Rhett Akins on October 12, 2012.
-They met in first grade and became friends in middle school before later starting to date.
-In 2017, they announced that they were adopting a baby girl from Uganda who was born November 1, 2015, and were also expecting.
-Their second daughter was born on August 12, 2017.
+They met in first grade and became friends in middle school before later starting to date in high school.
+In 2017, they announced that they were adopting a baby girl, Willa Gray, from Uganda who was born November 1, 2015, and were also expecting.
+Their second daughter, Ada James was born on August 12, 2017.
 On July 23, 2019, they announced that they were expecting their third daughter.
-Their third was born on February 10, 2020.
-Their fourth daughter was born on November 15, 2021.
+Their third daughter, Lennon Love, was born on February 10, 2020.
+Their fourth daughter, Lillie Carolina, was born on November 15, 2021.
+On August 26, 2025, the couple announced that they are expecting their fifth child.
+The family lives in Nashville.